 Minimum Order Resting Times

 NASDAQ OMX PSX used to offer the ‘minimum life orders’.
-The orders could not be cancelled within 100 milliseconds after submission, those who submit these orders were compensated by higher liquidity rebate at 0.0026 cent per share, compared to 0.0024 cent for basic orders.
+The orders could not be canceled within 100 milliseconds after submission, those who submit these orders were compensated by higher liquidity rebate at 0.0026 cents per share, compared to 0.0024 cents for basic orders.
 This order type is no longer available in the exchange.

 In order to prevent extreme market volatilities circuit breakers are being used.
 To prevent market crash incidents like in October 1987, NYSE has introduced circuit breakers for the exchange.
 The circuit breaker pauses market-wide trading when stock prices fall below a threshold.

 The market halts trading for 15 minutes if the Dow Jones Industrial Average and S&P 500 fall below certain thresholds according to a rule which governs the use of circuit breakers.
 The Limit Up/Limit Down (LULD) Plan sets price bands outside of which individual securities cannot be traded.
 The plan was approved by US SEC to address sudden price movements that the market experienced on the afternoon of May 6, 2010.